 Threat (with Aggressive Body Language)

-Most parrot species will enjoy the company of their owners and prefer that you entertain them.
-However, some will be content to see what weird sounds they can make.
+Most parrot species enjoy the company of their owners and prefer that you entertain them.
+However, some will be content to find out what weird sounds they can make.

 Parrot Rubbing Beak On Cage: What Does It Mean?